 This category describes various parameters of the instrument's voice, and I will attempt to define my terms as I go along.

 This is a measure of consistency in the prominence of frequencies throughout the dynamic range.
 It's a critical feature for me and fortunately the Heiden is extremely well-balanced.
 When the strings are played individually, notes are strong and thick with good volume everywhere on the fretboard.
-When strummed, the mandolin's dark tone dictates that the low end and midrange tend to dominate somewhat, but all strings can be heard distinctly.
+When strummed, the mandolin's dark tone dictates that the low end and midrange are slightly more noticeable, but all strings can be heard distinctly.

 This is a measure of the length and consistency in the decay of audible frequencies.
 I measure sustain by using a stopwatch, hitting a firm strum, then leaning in close until the sound fades to silence.
 I do this several times, then average the times.
 I’m usually within a second each time.
 My 1980 Sobell cittern is my benchmark instrument for a long sustain at a ridiculous 42 seconds.
 My three custom guitars all have a sustain between 30-35 seconds.
 I expect a mandolin to have a sustain somewhat shorter than a guitar, so I consider this one's 18-20 second sustain to be a bit better than average, and very good for my purposes.
 The G and D tones have the longest decay, with the harmonic partials falling away after about 9 seconds, leaving the fundamental tones to dominate.